NileshGule/techtalks-azure-container-apps-demo/docs/deploy-producer-consumer.md

 Here also the parameters are self-explanatory.
 The only major difference is that we are using `internal` ingress for the consumer.
 This means that the consumer will be accessible only from within the cluster.
 We are also not setting the `--max-replicas` parameter.
 This means that the consumer will not scale up.

 We do not want the consumer to scale up using the default scaling mechanism used by the Azure Container Apps.
-We want to demonstrate the behavior of autoscaling using Kubernetes-based Event Driven Autoscaling (KEDA).
-We will see how to configure KEDA in the later section.
+We want to demonstrate the behavior of autoscaling using `Kubernetes-based Event Driven Autoscaling (KEDA)`.
+We will see how to configure KEDA autoscaler in the later section.

 ### Verify RabbitMQ Consumer Azure Container App using CLI